jarrahl/skyscreen/README.md

 - sudo puppet apply setup.pp
 - You should be good to go

+## Building the rendering ##

+You shouldn't need to do this - it's done as part of setup.pp, but if you need to, here's how:

+- cd rednering
+- cmake .
+- make

+Once you've got cmake to run once, you can just keep using make to build it.

 # Running & Testing #

 You can test this pretty easily - just run: